 This is where some form of meditation is especially helpful to those of the insomnia variety.
-As an overactive mind is often a problem for these individuals in general anyways, quieting the mind can be a very effective prescription for their life in addition to getting to sleep.
+As an overactive mind is often a problem for these individuals in general anyways, quieting the mind can be a very effective prescription for their life in addition to getting to bed.

 Counting the sheep in your head is actually a form of meditation.
 But since breath is everything in this life, it is usually a more effective thing to stay focused on the breath and its happenings.

-Habitual long-term insomnia is perhaps a problem of being more sensitive to sleep than the normal person.
+Habitual long-term insomnia is perhaps a problem of being more sensitive to sleep than the average person.
 This means that the problems and their solutions that everyone can apply for sleep are especially important for the insomniac to pay attention to.

 As with many problems, this one can be a very hard negative feedback loop to break.
 But once one is pushing out the bad habits and partaking the more helpful ones, more sleep will ensue, which will make it easier and easier to get to sleep as time goes on.